hasanyasin/gospec/spec/004-Lexical Elements.md

 Integer literals represent [integer constant](#)s.
 Go support octal and hexadecimal literals with the use of prefixes: `0` for octal and `0x` or `0X` for hexadecimal.
-For hexadecimal literals, `a-f` digits are case insensitive so you can use either uppercase, lovercase or a mixture of them.
+For hexadecimal literals, `a-f` digits are case insensitive so you can use either uppercase, lowercase or a mixture of them.

 TODO: Add information about the idiomatic use of lower/upper cases for hexadecimals in standard library.